Bad Isn’t Always Bad

 vexatious, vile, villainous, wayward, wicked, wild, willful, woeful, wormy, worthless, wretched, wrong

-Can you edit out all instances of bad in the following?
+Can you eliminate all instances of bad in the following?
 Pay attention to nuances.

 Exercise 1